cph-js284/Assignment9Database/README.md

 This is a project with a jupyter notebook containing the answers to the assignment

 # Setup
-You can either clone the repo and open the jupyter notebook locally, or view it online [here](https://github.com/cph-js284/Assignment9Database/blob/master/RelationalAlgebra.ipynb) <br>
+You can either clone the repo and open the jupyter notebook locally(make sure all the cells are type 'markdown'), or view it online [here](https://github.com/cph-js284/Assignment9Database/blob/master/RelationalAlgebra.ipynb) <br>
 *The online view is a little funky, due to Github adding an extra interpretation layer on top of the cells*